ani-sha/gophertuts.io/content/gRPC/1-setup.md

 # What we'd be creating
 The best way to learn the underlying concepts of gRPC would be by building an application side by side and understanding the concepts as they pop into the code.
 That way it would be better to visualise why something is the way it is.

-- We would be building a simple `train-status` application which is mostly like a railway inquiry where you input the train number and it outputs it's schedule.
+- We would be building a simple `train-status` application which is mostly like a railway inquiry where you input the train number, and it outputs its schedule.
 We should be less concerned about what the input and output are, the aim is to inspect the communication between the client and the server.

 # Project directory structure